jamesmcnamara/shades/README.md

 #### Baby's first lens
 Conceptually, a lens is something that represents a path through an object.

-The simplest lens is a string path, like `'name'`, or `'address.streetName'`.
+The simplest lens is a string path like `'name'` or `'address.streetName'`.

 `get` is the simplest lens consumer.
-It takes a lens into an object, and produces a function that will take an object, and produce the focus of that lens.
+It takes a lens into an object and produces a function that will take an object and produce the focus of that lens (focus = final value referenced by the lens, i.e. `name` or `streetName`).
 Using the `store` from above:

 ```js
 > const getName = get('users[0].name')